asreview/asreview/docs/source/installation.rst

 Anaconda offers a user-friendly Python environment.
 Install Anaconda from the website `Anaconda for Windows <https://docs.anaconda.com/anaconda/install/windows/>`__.
 Make sure to add Anaconda to your PATH environment variable when asked.
 Afterwards, repeat the step above to check if Python is installed.
-If Python is installed properly you can open python by typing 'python' in CMD.exe.

 MacOS
 ~~~~~